itsToggle/plex_debrid/README.md

 >  5. Pick and setup at least one **debrid service**, which plex_debrid will use to download content.
 >  3. You're done!
 >  4. Choose option '1' to run the download automation.
 Choose option '2' to explore or edit the Settings or open the "settings.json" file the script creates after the first run.
+>  5. If you want the main menu to show when starting the script (for an auto-run setup), navigate to "/Settings/UI Settings/show menu on startup" and set the value to "false".
->  5. Read the rest of the README!
+>  6. Read the rest of the README!
 >
 ></details>
 >